 She adds that high volume, low competition keywords are ideal because this means there are a lot of searches for this keyword, but it’s not overly competitive (and therefore not expensive).

-You may also want to bid on branded keywords like your business name or product name.
+Don’t forget branded keywords like your business name or product name.
 Using branded campaigns can be useful in fighting the competition, getting low-cost conversions, and improving your impression share.

 - Broad match: Ads can appear on searches related to your keyword, even if the exact keyword does not appear in the search.
 This option gives you the widest range of matches.